-Deliverable 1 Recipient will use federal grant funds to procure speed measuring devices.
-Minimum Performance Criteria: Performance will be the procurement and receipt of goods/services purchased.
+Deliverable 1 Recipient will use federal grant funds to procure cell phones ballistic shields. and cases, binoculars, and Minimum Performance Criteria: Performance will be the procurement and receipt of goods/serv rices purchased.
 Financial Consequences: This is a cost reimbursement deliverable.
-Only those items purchased and received will be eligible for payment.
-Deliverable Price: Total payments for this deliverable will be approximately \$83,129.00
+Only those items pattested through the submission of the payment request will be Deliverable Price: Total payments for this deliverable will be approximately \$21,379.90